Kravgi: Release

 After the release of the album Antidoto, Vissi spent most of her time outside of Greece.
 On 15 July 2000, the CD single Agapi Ipervoliki was released which included six new songs and received quadruple-platinum certification.
 Her first album after Antidoto was the English-speaking album Everything I Am which released on 23 October 2000.
-One month later, Kravgi was released which included 17 new songs, as well as the six tracks from the last CD single and a remix of an previous release (the track "Kapnizo" from the album Fotia).
+One month later, Kravgi was released which included 17 new songs, as well as the six tracks from the last CD single and a remix of a previous release (the track "Kapnizo" from the album Fotia).
 It also is her first double studio album.

 In 2019, the album was selected for inclusion in the Panik Gold Records box set "The Legendary Recordings 1982–2019".
 The release came after Panik's acquisition rights of Anna's back catalogue from her previous company, Sony Music Greece.
 This box set was printed on a limited edition of 500 copies containing CD releases of all of her albums from 1982 to 2019 plus unreleased material.

+In late 2025, Sony Music Greece announced a coloured double-vinyl limited reissue, as part of the Rainbow Collection, released for pre-order as a collector's item.
+A meet-and-greet, scheduled for December 12, was then attended by 150 fans, who were able to have their own copies personally signed by the artist.